-Mental Health Services: The CCP has dedicated Mental Health funding to those in custody to provide services that assist with offender stabilization and community reintegration.
+Mental Health Services: The CCP has dedicated Mental Health funding to those in custody to provide services that assist with offender stabilization and community re-integration.
 Mental Health services are also provided through Mental Health Court where offenders are provided intensive case management services designed to improve public safety by reducing recidivism; and increase their participation in effective treatment.
 Additionally, the CCP funds counselors imbedded with local law enforcement to be responsive to mental health issues in the community and connect clients needing intervention with appropriate resources.
-In the next fiscal year the CCP will continue to review the need for implementation of Mental Health Diversion and evaluate the need for CCP funding.
 Additionally, a review of implementation requirements for The Community Assistance, Recovery, and Empowerment Act (Care Court) will be completed.

-Napa County Community Corrections Service Center (CCSC): The CCSC uses evidencebased practices to motivate clients to change behaviors, and to provide them the skills they need to be successful in the community.
+Napa County Community Corrections Service Center (CCSC): The CCSC uses evidence-based practices to motivate clients to change behaviors, and to provide them the skills they need to be successful in the community.
 Clients are assessed and connected to community services and targeted programming in a coordinated fashion to promote successful reentry into the community.
 The CCSC also provides services such as drug and alcohol assessments and testing, cognitive behavioral therapy, both individual and group, employment and housing assistance and referrals to other community resources or service providers as needed.